 Performance outcomes Acceptable outcomes For development that is accepted subject to requirements and assessable development Caretaker's accommodation and dwelling u nits PO1 Caretaker's accommodation and dwelling units do not compromise the productivity of the primary use.
 AO1.1 Gross floor area of the caretaker's accommodation or dwelling unit does not exceed 100m2.
-AO1.2 There is only one caretaker's accommodation or dwelling unit on the premises.
-PO2 Caretaker's accommodation and dwelling AO2.1 The caretaker's accommodation or dwelling units provide a reasonable level of amenity for occupants. unit is a permanent structure.
+AO1.2 There is only one caretaker's accommodation PO2 or dwelling unit on the premises.
+AO2.1 Caretaker's accommodation and dwelling units provide a reasonable level of amenity for occupants.
+The caretaker's accommodation or dwelling unit is a permanent structure.
 Amenity PO3 Opening hours are consistent with maintaining a reasonable level of amenity for nearby land in a residential zone.
 AO3.1 Opening hours are limited to 6am to midnight.
-PO4 Development minimises impacts on sensitive land uses having regard to noise, odour, vibration, air or light emissions.
-AO4.1 Development achieves the acoustic quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Noise) Policy 2008: Schedule 1.
-When measured from the windows of habitable rooms of the nearest dwelling, illumination does not exceed: (1) before 11pm: 25 lux; and (2) after 11pm, 4 lux.
+PO4 AO4.1 Development minimises impacts on sensitive land uses having regard to noise, odour, vibration, air or light emissions.
+Development achieves the acoustic quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Noise) Policy 2019: Schedule 1.
+AO4.2 When measured from the windows of habitable rooms of the nearest dwelling, illumination does not exceed: (1) before 11pm: 25 lux; and (2) after 11pm, 4 lux.
 Editor's note-For measurement guidance, refer to the Australian Standard for the Control of the Obtrusive Effects of Outdoor Lighting AS4282 - 1997.
 AO4.3 Vibrations do not exceed the maximum acceptable levels identified in Australian Standard AS2670 Evaluation of human exposure to whole of body vibration, Part 2: continuous and shock induced vibration in buildings (1-80Hz) when measured at the boundary of the site.
 AO4.4 Development achieves the air quality objectives stated in the Queensland Environmental Protection Act 1994: